smpita/makeas/README.md

 ## Usage

-If you bound the object to the class-string
+If you bound an object to its class-string
 ```php
 $typed = app()->makeAs(Bound::class);
 ```

-Of course you can pass in parameters
+Of course, you can pass in parameters
 ```php
 $typed = app()->makeAs(Bound::class, []);
 ```

-If you bound the object with a magic string
+If you bound an object with a magic string
 ```php
 $typed = app()->makeAs('magic-string', [], Bound::class);
 ```